-NOTE: As of November 8, 2019, going back a few months, there have been 39 fatalities reported by the CDC in Atlanta caused by e-cigarette and cannabis vaping devices, reportedly caused by the addition of vitamin E acetate to the vaping liquid.
+NOTE: As of November 8, 2019, going back a few months, there have been 39 fatalities reported by the CDC in Atlanta caused by e-cigarette and cannabis vaping devices, reportedly caused by the addition of vitamin E acetate to the vaping liquid as a preservative.
+Vitamin E is often used to preserve various oils.
 (Used topically in lotions or eaten in supplements, Vitamin E acetate is considered beneficial or harmless.)
 For the past 12 month trailing period, we have also had over 60,000 fatalities caused by opiate overdoses.
 The 60,000 fatality figure for opiates has been reported since at least 2017, so that would be over 120,000 deaths from opiates over the past two years, compared to 39 total from vaping over many years.

 Anything which sidetracks this age group toward the usage of hard drugs and opiates, which are actually killing well over 60,000 Americans per year right now, would be suicidal for our country.

 At the moment, the "hard drug cartels" which sell fentanyl and heroin and cocaine on the street apparently no longer deal that much in cannabis.
 Being more restrictive on cannabis will simply pass our youth over to the hard drug cartels.

 At the moment, with medical cannabis legal in many states for teens with parental permission, I would think most would see the wisdom of continuing such a transparent, non-secretive, approach to the usage of "soft-drugs".
 The question now is how much cannabis is being consumed, not whether it's being consumed or not.
 I would prefer an approach which allows the current situation to continue, but to fine-tune it so that people are not overdoing it.